micmejia/bible-dump/NKJV/Job/Job 26.md

 He drew a circular horizon on the face of the waters, At the boundary of light and darkness.

 ###### 11
-The pillars of heaven tremble, And are [^b]astonished at His rebuke.
+The pillars of heaven tremble, And are astonished at His rebuke.

 ###### 12
-He stirs up the sea with His power, And by His understanding He breaks up [^c]the storm.
+He stirs up the sea with His power, And by His understanding He breaks up the storm.

 ###### 13
 By His Spirit He adorned the heavens; His hand pierced the fleeing serpent.